 AGRIS has been facilitating information exchange and providing access to bibliographic information on agricultural science and technology by the Food and Agriculture Organization (FAO) of the United Nations since its creation in 1974.
-To date, AGRIS offers free access to up to 9,700,000 bibliographic records and provides links to access around 2.5 million of full-text research and technical information resources.
+To date, AGRIS offers free access to more than 10,000,000 bibliographic records and provides links to access around 2.5 million of full-text research and technical information resources.

 Research and technical information resources made visible by AGRIS include journal articles, monographs, book chapters, unpublished science and technical reports, theses, dissertations and conference papers in the area of agriculture and related sciences.
 As a Service Provider, AGRIS makes your collection of research and technical information visible worldwide.